madprops/goldie/README.md

 The only restriction is that dependencies are not allowed.

-Library files should be included instead of declared in `goldie.nimble`
+Library files should be included instead of declared in `goldie.nimble`.

 For instance this uses the `nap` library which I wrote, which is used for arguments.

-And it resides in `src/nap`
+And it resides in `src/nap`.